vikasjiitk/cs_website/README.md

 Source code for the Counselling Service, IIT Kanpur website.

-The website is hosted at [http://iitk.ac.in/counsel](Counselling Service, IITK)
+The website is hosted at [Counselling Service, IITK](http://iitk.ac.in/counsel)